 The main focus of the project caters to children from low-income families who would otherwise not have access to vocational training.
 Therefore, participation is free, apart from a small transportation fee when required.
-As a result, Mundo de Talentos primarily serves public school students, however does not exclude children attending private schools.
+As a result, Mundo de Talentos primarily serves public school students.
 One of the objectives is to foster empathy among youth of different socioeconomic backgrounds.
 Therefore, children from different neighborhoods are invited to participate.

 Classes are held at the elementary school for alternative education Pequeño Sol.
 An inspiring location set in the backdrop of a forested area outside the center of San Cristobal de Las Casas.

 The duration of the program extends for a three year cycle.
 Upon which, students will obtain a graduation certificate.
 In our inaugural year, the program launched in January 2019, with a student body encompassing 40 participants.
 By the third year, Mundo de Talentos will reach a maximum capacity of 120 students.